You don’t have to be alone in your aged care journey. There are people and services that can help support you.

 Whatever help you need, there is information and support available to make your aged care experience easier.

-I need someone to act on my behalf
+I need someone to support me or act on my behalf

-If you need someone to act on your behalf, you can appoint a representative.
-This can be a family member, friend, or carer.
+If you need someone to be involved in aged care discussions with you, help you access and update your information, act on your behalf, and convey decisions (that have been discussed with you) to My Aged Care, you can appoint a representative.
+A representative can be a family member, friend, carer, or even an organisation.

 I need help understanding the aged care system